oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

 In the previous lab, you saw a snapshot of the creative responses that can be produced by LLMs.
 Let's now apply that creativity to your data.
 The first step is to integrate OCI Generative AI with Autonomous Database.

-You can use different large language models (LLM) with Autonomous Database.
+You can use different LLMs with Autonomous Database.
 This lets you pick the best model for your use case.
 Select AI profiles encapsulate the connections to each model; you specify which profile to use when generating results.
 In this lab, you will enable the user **`MOVIESTREAM`** to use multiple LLMs offered by the OCI Generative AI service.

 Estimated Time: 10 minutes.